-- Start the Veeam Self-Service File Restore portal by clicking its icon in the list of applications or on the Desktop; alternatively, in the web browser address bar, enter the corresponding URL, for example:
+- Start the Self-Service File Restore Portal by clicking its icon in the list of applications or on the Desktop; alternatively, in the web browser address bar, enter the corresponding URL, for example:

 - Enter the account credentials to log in.
 Use the DOMAIN\USERNAME format to specify the user name.
 The Files tab will open.
 By default, it displays guest OS files as of the latest restore point of the machine to which you logged in with local administrative rights.

 - To view guest files as of earlier restore point, click the calendar icon and select the restore point.
 To view guest files of another machine (if available to you), use the Search field or the Pick from List link.

 - You can perform all operations supported for machine guest files by Veeam Backup Enterprise Manager.
 For more information on file browsing, search and restore, see Browsing Machine Backups for Guest OS Files, Searching Machine Backups for Guest OS Files, Performing 1-Click File Restore.

 If no guest OS files are visible to the user, check the following reasons: